Alison Krauss & Union Station

 Alison Krauss & Union Station is an American bluegrass and country band associated with singer Alison Krauss.
 It was initially composed of Krauss, Jeff White, Mike Harman and John Pennell.
-Later additions included Tim Stafford, Ron Block, Adam Steffey, Barry Bales and Larry Atamanuik.
+Later additions included Alison Brown, Tim Stafford, Ron Block, Adam Steffey, Barry Bales and Larry Atamanuik.
 In 1992, Stafford was replaced by guitar and mandolin player Dan Tyminski and in 1998, Steffey left and was replaced by Dobro player Jerry Douglas.

 Career

-Alison Krauss had signed to Rounder Records, and at age 16 released her 1987 debut album Too Late to Cry.
-Soon after she joined Union Station, with Jeff White, John Pennell, and Mike Harman as her backing band.
+Alison Krauss had signed to Rounder Records, and at age 16 released her 1987 debut solo album Too Late to Cry.
+Soon after, she joined Union Station, with guitarist Jeff White, bassist John Pennell, and banjo player Mike Harman as her backing band.
 Their debut album in 1989 was Two Highways.
-The album included the traditional tunes "Wild Bill Jones" and "Beaumont Rag", along with a bluegrass interpretation of The Allman Brothers' "Midnight Rider".
+Pennell wrote three of the album's 12 songs.
+It also included the traditional tunes "Wild Bill Jones" and "Beaumont Rag", along with a cover of The Allman Brothers' "Midnight Rider".

 Krauss' contract with Rounder Records required her to alternate between releasing a solo album and an album with Union Station.
-So after yet another solo album I've Got That Old Feeling in 1990, Krauss' second Union Station album was Every Time You Say Goodbye released in 1992.
-The album went on to win her second Grammy for Best Bluegrass Album of the year.
-This album featured a completely different lineup (other than Krauss): Tim Stafford, Ron Block, Adam Steffey, and Barry Bales.
-Bales and Block would become permanent fixtures in the band.
+Her second solo album, I've Got That Old Feeling was released in 1990, with Pennell writing three of the album's twelve tracks.
+By 1992, White, Pennell, and Harman departed from the group, leaving Krauss as its sole original member.
+Her next Union Station album, Every Time You Say Goodbye, was released that February.
+The album went on to win her a second Grammy for Best Bluegrass Album of the year.
+This was the first to feature guitarist Tim Stafford, banjo player Ron Block, mandolinist Adam Steffey, and bassist Barry Bales.
+Besides Block, who wrote three of the album's 14 tracks, Pennell contributed to its title track.

-Tim Stafford left the band in 1992, and was replaced by mandolin and guitar player Dan Tyminski from Lonesome River Band.
-During 1993, Tyminski briefly rejoined Lonesome River Band and was then replaced by John R. Bowman who toured with Union Station until 1994, when Tyminski returned as a permanent member.
+After Stafford left the band later that year, he was replaced by mandolin and guitar player Dan Tyminski of the Lonesome River Band, who wrote "Another Day, Another Dollar" for Every Time You Say Goodbye.
+During 1993, Tyminski briefly rejoined the Lonesome River Band and was briefly replaced by John R. Bowman who toured with Union Station until 1994, when Tyminski returned as a permanent member.

-So Long So Wrong, another Union Station album, was released in 1997 and won the Grammy Award for Best Bluegrass Album.
-One critic said its sound was "rather untraditional" and "likely [to] change quite a few ... minds about bluegrass".
+So Long So Wrong, Union Station's next album, was released in 1997 and won the Grammy Award for Best Bluegrass Album.
+George Graham said its sound was "rather untraditional" and "likely [to] change quite a few ... minds about bluegrass".
 Included on the album is the track "It Doesn't Matter", which was featured in the second season premiere episode of Buffy the Vampire Slayer and was included on the Buffy soundtrack in 1999.